Policy Review

 Policy Review was a conservative journal published between 1977 and 2013.

-It was founded by The Heritage Foundation and was for many years the foundation's flagship publication.
+Policy Review was founded in 1977 by The Heritage Foundation and served as the foundation's flagship publication for 36 years, until 2001.

 In 2001, the publication was acquired by the Stanford University-based Hoover Institution.
 Its office was on Washington, D.C.'s Dupont Circle.
-Following the February–March 2013 issue, Policy Review ceased publication.
+Following the February–March 2013 issue, the Hoover Institution ceased publication of Policy Review.